AlgyJr/ios_guides/Building-Data-driven-Apps-with-Parse.md

     }
 ```

+###### Notes:
-`signUpInBackgroundWithBlock` signs up the user *asynchronously*.
+1. `signUpInBackgroundWithBlock` signs up the user *asynchronously*.
 This will also enforce that the username isn't already taken.
 (Warning: Make sure that password and username are set before calling this method.)

    Parameters:
    `block` - The block to execute.
 It should have the following argument signature: `^(BOOL succeeded, NSError *error)`.

 [Parse User Sign-Up documentation](https://parse.com/docs/ios/guide#users-signing-up).